sse87/infographic/README.md

-## Develope with grunt
+## Develop with grunt

-Only grunt tasks is `jshint` and `watch`.
-And only for the javascript files, to run execute grunt command:
+The only grunt tasks is `jshint` and `watch` and the `watch` task only watches the JavaScript files.

+To run execute grunt command:
 ```
 grunt
 ```